What does Herbert mean?

 Herbert has 1 feminine form: Herbertine.Kreatif forms:

 Herbert is a very prominent first name for males (#130 out of 1220, Top 11%) and also a very prominent surname for both adults and children (#1285 out of 150436, Top 1%).
 (2000 U.S. Census)

-Presented below is the birth name popularity of Herbert for boys.
-Herbert reached its top rank of #32 in the U.S. in the 1900s, but is not ranked at the moment.
+Presented below is the birth name history of Herbert for boys.
+Herbert reached its top rank of #35 in the U.S. in the 1890s, and is presently at #1936.
 (2014 Birth Statistics)

-Shown below is a comparison of the usage of the boy name Herbert and affiliated names.
-Prominent variation forms of Herbert ranked in the Top 1000 are Heriberto, Rigoberto, Herb, Bertie and Bert.
-These forms of Herbert were at the height of their popularity during 1880-1889 (average #617) and have become less conventional since, with the forms Rigoberto, Bert, Bertie, Herbert and Heriberto becoming somewhat dated.
-(2014 Birth Statistics)
+Shown below is a comparison of the history of the boy name Herbert and affiliated names.
+Prominent variation forms of Herbert (#1936 from current records) ranked in the Top 2000 are Rigoberto (#1293 from current records), Heriberto (#1657), Bertie, Herb, Herbie and Bert.
+These forms of Herbert were at the height of their popularity in the 1890s (average #1265) and have become significantly less conventional since (#1840, down 97.6%), with forms such as Bert becoming somewhat dated.